cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 * the mempool never got completely empty on some nodes
 * 5 minute interval to clean up the mempool. heights continue to happen, with vote extensions.
 * if the mempool size drops quickly, why is the memory slow to empty?
 Slow GC?
+* run with longer timeouts
+* run baseline for 20 minutes straight.

 ### Results